 Listed alphabetically by state

-Butte Soil and Water Conservation District (BSWCD) will purchase a recycling container for local farmers, ranchers, homeowners and businesses to leave their plastic pesticide, herbicide and other chemical containers for proper handling and recycling.
-This service is currently not available locally, and BSWCD will conduct outreach with local landowners and vendors on the value of reducing plastics in the waste stream.
+Butte Soil and Water Conservation District (BSWCD) installed a locally accessible recycling bin for agricultural chemical containers.
+Local farmers, ranchers, homeowners and businesses may now dispose their plastic pesticide, herbicide and other chemical containers in this bin for proper handling and recycling.
+This service had not previously been available.
+The project has helped spread the district’s conservation message and opens the door for more outreach on water quality issues.

-The Eastern Rhode Island Conservation District will launch a Seedling Sale Program during an Earth Day Celebration at a local farm in Rhode Island to expand district fundraising efforts while educating the local community on the value of planting native trees.
+The Eastern Rhode Island Conservation District launched a Seedling Sale Program during an Earth Day Celebration at a local farm in Rhode Island to expand district fundraising efforts while educating the local community on the value of planting native trees.